ministryofjustice/laa-crime-court-message-processor/README.md

 4. Select the branch to deploy from the dropdown
 5. Click on the `Run workflow` button

-**TODO: Describe what happens next**

 ### View workflow logs

 1. Go to the Actions page https://github.com/ministryofjustice/laa-crime-court-message-processor/actions
-2. Click on the workflows in question to show a list of runs
+2. Click on the workflow in question to show a list of runs
 3. Click on the run you want to view to show the jobs in that run.
 Any failed jobs will have a red X next to them.
 4. Click on any individual job to show the steps in that job
 5. Drill down in to the individual step to see the logs